open-telemetry/opentelemetry.io/content/en/docs/_index.md

 As an industry-standard, OpenTelemetry is
-[supported by more than 40 observability vendors](/ecosystem/vendors/), integrated by many [libraries, services and apps](/ecosystem/integrations), and adopted by [numerous end users](/ecosystem/adopters).
+[supported by more than 40 observability vendors](/ecosystem/vendors/), integrated by many [libraries, services, and apps](/ecosystem/integrations), and adopted by [numerous end users](/ecosystem/adopters).

 The following diagram shows the high-level OpenTelemetry architecture: